Blyzz616/diZcord/README.md

 To exit the screen session without killing the server: `CTRL`+`A` then `CTRL`+`D`

-_Payoff:_
+---

+_**Payoff:**_

 Now join your Project Zomboid server and watch discord for all the glory.

+---

 _Known bugs / To Do:_

-The join script is not working so nicely, it isn't displaying the user ping as it should be for some reason.
-I'll work on it at some point, but for right now, it is working well enough.
+- [ ] fix connect.sh so that pings are displayed correctly
+- [ ] Wizard: add option to support multiple Zomboid servers
+- [ ] Wizard: Ask if installer should advertise on Discord (don't remember what this was)
+- [ ] Get Expanded Helicopter Events working
+- [ ] Allow for multiple PZ servers on one box
+- [ ] refactor to Python?
 - [x] Possibly merge all monitoring files to run in one script?
 - [x] re-write wizard to work with new file structure
-- [ ] fix connect.sh so that pings are displayed correctly
-- [ ] Wizard: add option to support multiple Zomboid servers
 - [x] Wizard: add option to overwrite old settings
-- [ ] Wizard: Ask if installer should advertise on Discord (don't remember what this was)
 - [x] Add [send "quit" to screen] for graceful shutdown
 - [x] Add per-user time logging (session/all-time)
 - [x] Get Steam Icon working when it is a GIF
-- [ ] Get Expanded Helicopter Events working
-- [ ] Do the above and 'figger out' how to do it with per-server settings
 - [x] clean code to use best practices
-- [ ] refactor to Python?
 - [x] Save all settings (server name/ports/webhook url/ etc) for updates
 - [x] Change "Last played on" to reflect "today" and "yesterday"
 - [x] Add rage quit messages.